-NUR 101 Introduction to Professional Nursing 2 credits
+NUR 101 Introduction to Professional Nursing

-Prerequisites: Written English, Life Span
+Nursing 2 credits

-Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, and College-level Math.
+Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, NUR 104 Essentials of Nursing Care: Health Safety, NUR 105 Essentials of Nursing Care: Health Differences, College-level Math.
 This introductory course focuses on the competencies and core values inherent in the role of the Registered Professional Nurse.
 Collaboration with interprofessional healthcare team members is presented.
 Assignment, delegation, and supervision responsibilities of the Registered Professional Nurse, as well as legal influences, ethics, and scope of practice are explored.